 These two events appear to have started a band-wagon which it appears many authors have recently joined.

-For Harvard Business Publishing the equivalence between its prior publications on Balanced Scorecard and its current focus on Strategy Execution is clear - a visit the URL http://hbr.org/balanced-scorecard takes you to a page headlined ‘Strategy Execution’ but featuring mostly Balanced Scorecard related materials.
+For Harvard Business Publishing the equivalence between its prior publications on Balanced Scorecard and its current focus on Strategy Execution is clear - a visit to the URL http://hbr.org/balanced-scorecard takes you to a page headlined ‘Strategy Execution’ but featuring mostly Balanced Scorecard related materials.

 So... help or hype?